strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/platformsh.md

 5. Click on the **Next** button.
 6. Using the search bar, search for the `Strapi` template (see [source code](https://github.com/platformsh-templates/strapi#customizations)).
 7. Select the template.
 8. Click on the **Next** button.
-After a few seconds, your Strapi application deployed with Platform.sh should be setup with a PostgreSQL database.
+After a few seconds, your Strapi application should be setup with a PostgreSQL database.

 ## Running Strapi